microsoft/fluentui/packages/merge-styles/README.md

 The basic idea is to provide a method which can take in one or more style objects css styling javascript objects representing the styles for a given element, and return a single class name.
 If the same set of styling is passed in, the same name returns and nothing is re-registered.

+## Why not static solutions like scss?

-This has a number of benefits over traditional build time staticly produced css:
+Defining rules at runtime has a number of benefits over traditional build time staticly produced css:

-* Only register classes that are needed, when they're needed, reducing the overall selector count.
+* Only register classes that are needed, when they're needed, reducing the overall selector count and improving TTG.

 * Dynamically create new class permutations based on contextual theming requirements.
 (Use a different theme inside of a DIV without downloading multiple copies of the css rule definitions.)